 3. As a believer, are you conscious of the fact that your Christian moral behavior is an example and witness of Christ’s love for the world?

 4. What kind of reputation do you have 1) at home, 2) in the church, 3) among your neighbors, 4) with your co-workers or schoolmates?
-Are you considered loving and friendly, or a complainer and a grouch?
+Are you considered loving and friendly, or a complainer and hard to get along with?